Remedan/arch-installation-guide/README.md

 grub-mkconfig -o /boot/grub/grub.cfg
 ```

-This should be enough to have a basic Arch install that we can boot into.
-Next steps are to setup users, install a desktop environemnt and so on, depending on your preferences.
+## Reboot

+First exit the chroot and then reboot.
+If everything went well we should see Grub with the options to boot into Arch or the existing Windows install.
+The Arch install still needs a lot of setup, eg. users, desktop environment, network, etc.